Catover203/GeometryDashPrivateServer-v3-FIX/README.md

 ## Geometry Dash Private Server fix v3
 Basically a Geometry Dash Server Emulator

-Supported version of Geometry Dash: 1.0 - 2.11 (so any version of Geometry Dash works, as of writing this [February 02, 2020])
+Supported version of Geometry Dash: 1.0 - 2.11 (so any version of Geometry Dash works, as of fix this p[20/4/2020])

 Required version of PHP: 5.4+ (tested up to 7.3.11)